-Learn more about the Element tab of the Browser window Element tab of the Browser window
+Set an Element's Default Appearance

-Element Discussions
+Discussions

-Getting to know Element Discussions
+Getting to know Discussions

-Introducing the Element Discussions
+Introducing Discussions

-The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
-The discussions for all elements in the model are conveniently listed in the Discussions Review window allowing a modeler to see all the elements with posts.
+The Discussions facility allows modelers to have conversations about elements, posting discussions and replying to existing posts.
+The Discussions for all elements in the model are conveniently listed in the Discussions Review window, allowing a modeler to see all the elements with posts.

-Where to find Element Discussions To post or view an element's discussion
+Where to find Discussions

+To post or view an element's discussion

+Ribbon: Start > Collaborate > Discuss > Discuss

+To view recently discussed elements

+Ribbon: Start > Collaborate > Discuss > Recently Discussed

 To view all discussions in the repository

+Ribbon: Start > Collaborate > Discuss > Discussion History

-Usage of Element Discussions
+Usage of Discussions

-Element Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions and modeling level comments such as 'Properties need to be added before the first release'.
-This feature brings the collaborative modeling platform alive where modelers can add informal discussions about elements emulating the discussions held in a physical workshop.
+Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions or modeling level comments such as 'Properties need to be added before the first release'.
+This feature brings the collaborative modeling platform alive, where modelers can add informal discussions about elements, emulating the discussions held in a physical workshop.

-Options for the Element Discussions
+Options for Discussions

-The Discussion Review window has a number of options to tailor the discussions that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.
+The Discussion Review window has a number of options to tailor the Discussions that are listed, including defining the timeframe to allow older and perhaps less relevant Discussions to be hidden.

-Learn more about Element
+Learn more about Discussions

-Discussions Informal Discussions
+Model Discussions

 Entity Relationship Diagram

 Getting to know the Entity Relationship Diagram

 Introducing the Entity Relationship Diagram

 The Entity Relationship diagram is a visual device used to model information or data and is used as a schema that is a precursor to database modeling.
 There are a number of different representations that can be used but the style used in Enterprise Architect uses rectangles to represent Entities, ellipses to represent Attributes and diamonds to represent connections between Entities.
 Entity-Relationship Diagrams Entity Relationship Diagrams in Enterprise Architect are based on Chen's ERD building blocks: Entities (tables) are represented as rectangles, Attributes (columns) are represented as ellipses (joined to their entity) and Relationships between the entities are represented as diamond-shape connectors.
 ERD technology in Enterprise Architect assists you in every stage, from building conceptual data models to generating Data Definition Language (DDL) for the target DBMS.
-Entity-Relationship Diagrams are available from the category 'Entity Relationship Diagrams'
+Entity-Relationship Diagrams are available from the category 'Entity Relationship Diagrams'.

-Where to find the Entity Relationship Diagram Ribbon: Design > Diagram > Add > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD DP Browser window Toolbar : New Diagram icon > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD_DP
+Where to find the Entity Relationship Diagram Ribbon: Design > Diagram > Add Diagram > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD DP Browser window Toolbar: New Diagram icon > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD DP

-Browser window context menu | Add Diagram... > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD_DP Usage of the Entity Relationship Diagram They are used by some data modelers as a way of ensuring independence from the physical data models that are used to represent the schema of a given Relational Database Management System database.
+Browser window context menu | New Diagram... > Database Engineering > Entity Relationships > Entity Relationship Diagram > ERD_DP Usage of the Entity Relationship Diagram They are used by some data modelers as a way of ensuring independence from the physical data models that are used to represent the schema of a given Relational Database Management System database.
 They also provide a more appealing means of communicating with non technical stakeholders.
 Options for the Entity Relationship Diagram Entity Relationship diagrams can be drawn to include all of the Entities in a given domain in a single diagram or, alternatively, a number of diagrams can be created for different aspects of the domain.
 Diagram Filters can be used in presentations to focus on specific parts of a diagram that are of interest to the audience.
 The Documentation Generator can also be used to produce a data dictionary describing the Entities, their Attributes and their relationships with other Entities.